 6) Double check the electrical tools like portable drills for any loose wires before attempting any job.

-8) Use electrically insulated handle tools for working or checking electrical system.
+8) Use electrically insulated handle tools for working or checking the electrical system.

-9) Before working, remove jewellery wrist band and other conductive items.
+9) Before working, remove the jewellery wristband and other conductive items.

 10) When working or removing multiple wires, tape off all but the one wire you are working on.

-11) Try as much as possible not to work on live system and even if you do so be a professional and work carefully with full concentration.
+11) Try as much as possible not to work on a live system and even if you do so by a professional and work carefully with full concentration.

-12) During working in group or pair, organise a tool box meeting and discuss the procedure, risk and hazards of the job in hand.
+12) During working in a group or pair, organise a toolbox meeting and discuss the procedure, risk and hazards of the job at hand.

 13) If you don’t know about the system, ask for assistance.
 Don’t work without knowing it.